blicharzp/python_task/README.md

 ```

 ### Requirements
-Python: 3.7 or higher.
-It is related to the ordering mechanism of elements in dict
+Python: 3.8 or higher.
+It is related to the ordering mechanism of elements in dict and adding xml header to output